MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/authentication/service-principal-managed-identity.md

 You can now add Azure Active Directory (Azure AD) service principals and managed identities to your Azure DevOps organizations to grant access to your organization resources.
 For many teams, this feature can be a viable and preferred alternative to [personal access tokens (PATs)](../../../organizations/accounts/use-personal-access-tokens-to-authenticate.md) when authenticating applications that power automation workflows for your company.

-## About service principals and managed identities

 > [!NOTE]
 > Service principals and managed identities support is currently in public preview.
 They're only available to organizations that are connected to Azure AD.

-You can let Azure AD applications access your Azure DevOps resources by adding their service principals to your organization.
+## About service principals and managed identities

 [Service principals](/azure/active-directory/fundamentals/service-accounts-principal) are security objects within an Azure AD application that define what an application can do in a given tenant.
 They're set up in the Azure portal during the application registration process and configured to access Azure resources, like Azure DevOps.
 By adding service principals into your organization and setting up permissions on top of them, we can determine whether a service principal is authorized to access your organizational resources and which ones.

 [Managed identities](/azure/active-directory/fundamentals/service-accounts-managed-identities) are another Azure AD feature that act similarly to an application's service principals.
 These objects provide identities for Azure resources and allow an easy way for services that support Azure AD authentication to share credentials.
 They're an appealing option because Azure AD takes care of credential management and rotation.
 While setup for a managed identity may look different on the Azure portal, Azure DevOps treats both security objects the same as a new identities in an organization with defined permissions.
 Throughout the rest of this article, we refer to managed identities and service principals interchangeably as service principal, unless specified.

-We describe the steps needed to authenticate these identities to Azure DevOps to allow them to perform actions on behalf of themselves.
+Use the following steps to authenticate these identities to Azure DevOps to allow them to perform actions on behalf of themselves.

 ## Configure managed identities and service principals